Rashid bin Ahmad Al Mualla: Warring tribes

-The Bani Qitab attacked the Balush at Mazim with a number of lives lost.
-The Balush appealed to Sheikh Zayed bin Khalifa who took up their cause, however finding himself opposed to Rashid bin Ahmad, who supported the Bani Qitab.
-A general war was averted by a meeting of the Trucial Sheikhs and those of the interior, held at Khawaneej outside Dubai, in April 1906.
-The meeting resulted in an agreement whereby responsibility for tribes was assigned to the Rulers, with Rashid bin Ahmad taking responsibility for the Bani Qitab.
-The Balush went on to accept the blandishments of Muscat when oil companies started prospecting in their dar or district and Dhahirah is today part of Oman.
+A general war was averted by a further meeting of the Trucial Sheikhs and those of the interior, held at Khawaneej outside Dubai, in April 1906.
+A treaty was agreed, allocating responsibility for the tribes to the two Rulers – Rashid Bin Ahmad was to be responsible for the Bani Qitab, Ghafalah and Bani Ka’ab, while Zayed undertook responsibility for the Na’im of Buraimi, the Dhawahir, the Sharqiyin of Fujairah and the Shihuh.
+The Balush went on to accept the blandishments of Muscat when oil companies started prospecting in their dar or district and Dhahirah is, as a consequence, today part of Oman.